microsoft/winget-cli/doc/specs/#658 - WinGet Download.md

-  --locale                     Locale to use (BCP47 format) --ignore-security-hash       Ignore the installer hash check failure --skip-dependencies          Skips processing package dependencies and Windows features --accept-package-agreements  Accept all license agreements for packages --accept-source-agreements   Accept all source agreements during source operations -?,--help                    Shows help about the selected command
+  --locale                     Locale to use (BCP47 format) --ignore-security-hash       Ignore the installer hash check failure --skip-dependencies          Skips processing package dependencies and Windows features --header                     Optional Windows-Package-Manager REST source HTTP header --authentication-mode        Specify authentication window preference (silent, silentPreferred or interactive) --authentication-account     Specify the account to be used for authentication --accept-package-agreements  Accept all license agreements for packages --accept-source-agreements   Accept all source agreements during source operations -?,--help                    Shows help about the selected command